-- None of the variables below has any effect if the data directory you mount is not empty, as no server initialization is going to be attempted then (see Persisting Data and Configuration Changes for more details).
-Any pre-existing contents in the folder, including any old server settings, are not modified during the container startup. - The boolean variables including MYSQL_RANDOM_ROOT_PASSWORD, MYSQL_ONETIME_PASSWORD, MYSQL_ALLOW_EMPTY_PASSWORD, and MYSQL_LOG_CONSOLE are made true by setting them with any strings of nonzero lengths.
+- The boolean variables including MYSQL\RANDOM\ROOT\PASSWORD, MYSQL\ONETIME\PASSWORD, MYSQL\ALLOW\EMPTY\PASSWORD, and MYSQL\LOG\CONSOLE are made true by setting them with any strings of nonzero lengths.
 Therefore, setting them to, for example, "0", "false", or "no" does not make them false, but actually makes them true.
-This is a known issue of the MySQL Server containers. - MYSQL_RANDOM_ROOT_PASSWORD: When this variable is true (which is its default state, unless MYSQL_ROOT_PASSWORD is set or MYSQL_ALLOW_EMPTY_PASSWORD is set to true), a random password for the server's root user is generated when the Docker container is started.
-The password is printed to stdout of the container and can be found by looking at the container's log (see Starting a MySQL Server Instance).
+This is a known issue. - MYSQL\RANDOM\ROOT\PASSWORD: When this variable is true (which is its default state, unless MYSQL\ROOT\PASSWORD is set or MYSQL\ALLOW\EMPTY\PASSWORD is set to true), a random password for the server's root user is generated when the Docker container is started.
+The password is printed to stdout of the container and can be found by looking at the container's log (see Starting a MySQL Server Instance). - MYSQL\ONETIME\PASSWORD: When the variable is true (which is its default state, unless MYSQL\ROOT\PASSWORD is set or MYSQL\ALLOW\EMPTY\PASSWORD is set to true), the root user's password is set as expired and must be changed before MySQL can be used normally. - MYSQL\DATABASE: This variable allows you to specify the name of a database to be created on image startup.
+If a user name and a password are supplied with MYSQL\USER and MYSQL\PASSWORD, the user is created and granted superuser access to this database (corresponding to GRANT ALL).
+The specified database is created by a CREATE DATABASE IF NOT EXIST statement, so that the variable has no effect if the database already exists.

-- MYSQL_ONETIME_PASSWORD: When the variable is true (which is its default state, unless MYSQL_ROOT_PASSWORD is set or MYSQL_ALLOW_EMPTY_PASSWORD is set to true), the root user's password is set as expired and must be changed before MySQL can be used normally. - MYSQL_DATABASE: This variable allows you to specify the name of a database to be created on image startup.
-If a user name and a password are supplied with MYSQL_USER and MYSQL_PASSWORD, the user is created and granted superuser access to this database (corresponding to GRANT ALL).
-The specified database is created by a CREATE DATABASE IF NOT EXIST statement, so that the variable has no effect if the database already exists. - MYSQL_USER, MYSQL_PASSWORD: These variables are used in conjunction to create a user and set that user's password, and the user is granted superuser permissions for the database specified by the MYSQL_DATABASE variable.
-Both MYSQL_USER and MYSQL_PASSWORD are required for a user to be created-if any of the two variables is not set, the other is ignored.
-If both variables are set but MYSQL_DATABASE is not, the user is created without any privileges.
+MYSQL\USER, MYSQL\PASSWORD: These variables are used in conjunction to create a user and set that user's password, and the user is granted superuser permissions for the database specified by the MYSQL\DATABASE variable.
+Both MYSQL\USER and MYSQL\PASSWORD are required for a user to be created-if any of the two variables is not set, the other is ignored.
+If both variables are set but MYSQL\DATABASE is not, the user is created without any privileges.

-There is no need to use this mechanism to create the root superuser, which is created by default with the password set by either one of the mechanisms discussed in the descriptions for MYSQL_ROOT_PASSWORD and MYSQL_RANDOM_ROOT_PASSWORD, unless MYSQL_ALLOW_EMPTY_PASSWORD is true
+There is no need to use this mechanism to create the root superuser, which is created by default with the password set by either one of the mechanisms discussed in the descriptions for MYSQL\ROOT\PASSWORD and MYSQL\RANDOM\ROOT\PASSWORD, unless MYSQL\ALLOW\EMPTY\PASSWORD is true.

-- MYSQL_ROOT_HOST: By default, MySQL creates the 'root'@'localhost' account.
+- MYSQL\ROOT\HOST: By default, MySQL creates the 'root'@'localhost' account.
 This account can only be connected to from inside the container as described in Connecting to MySQL Server from within the Container.
 To allow root connections from other hosts, set this environment variable.
 For example, the value 172.17.0.1, which is the default Docker gateway IP, allows connections from the host machine that runs the container.
-The option accepts only one entry, but wildcards are allowed (for example, MYSQL_ROOT_HOST=172... or MYSQL_ROOT_HOST=%). - MYSQL_LOG_CONSOLE: When the variable is true (the variable's default state for MySQL 5.7 server containers is false), the MySQL Server's error log is redirected to stderr, so that the error log goes into the Docker container's log and is viewable using the docker logs mysqld-container command.
+The option accepts only one entry, but wildcards are allowed (for example, MYSQL\ROOT\HOST=172.\.\.\ or MYSQL\ROOT\HOST=%). - MYSQL\LOG\CONSOLE: When the variable is true (which is its default state for MySQL 8.0 server containers), the MySQL Server's error log is redirected to stderr, so that the error log goes into the Docker container's log and is viewable using the docker logs mysqld-container command.